advait-incubyte/prime-factors-tdd-kata/readme.md

 4. Wrote failing test case to assert return of [] for 1 (since 1 has no factors, it's also neither composite nor prime).
 This test case will pass without changes to the code.
 5. Wrote failing test case to assert return of [2] for 2
 6. Wrote passing test case that returns factors of 2
+7. Failing test case for 3, followed by logic update to handle factors of 3